teamidol/reading-notes/301/reading-12.md

 * A 410 code would be used if a resource used to exist but no longer does.

-* A *forbiddden* status means a client has no permission to access the resource.
+* A *forbidden* status means a client has no permission to access the resource.

 ## **BUILD A REST API WITH NODE.JS & MONGODB - QUICK**